-Added to the game in December 2019, the Brightspear is setting itself apart as the most powerful weapon in the game.
+Added to the game in December 2019, the Brightspear is very powerful and likely a little better than the Stalkerstaff.

 Overall, the damage output is quite high and the epic ability is great, likely roughly on par with the Death Scythe.
 The Brightspear seems quite close to the Death Scythe in terms of overall effectiveness, but the fact the laser will almost always hit while the Death Scythe often misses targets is enough to bump it above!

 Beyond that, the instant projectile makes it very easy for you to eliminate 1 or even 2 enemies in a room before the first wave of attacks.
 This makes every room you tackle a bit easier as you'll effectively have to dodge less than with other weapons.

 Stalkerstaff is a strange weapon.
 Upon attack, it will generate a small ball projectile, that after a brief delay will fire towards enemies.
 The projectile is homing and will curve towards enemies.
 It's not guaranteed to hit but most likely will.